For Charlton Heston, it’s just one disaster after another…

 Jeanne Crain Blogathon 2019, No 28

 This post was added to Overture Books and Film’s Jeanne Crain’s Blogathon.
-Other films with this cast include Charlton Heston in The Colbys and Earthquake.
-Ken Swofford in Annie and SOB.
+Other films with this cast include Charlton Heston in Airport 75, The Colbys and Earthquake.
+Ken Swofford in Fame, Annie and SOB.
 Mariette Hartley in MASH and Columbo.
-Nicholas Hammond in The Love Boat, Magnum PI and MORE.
+Nicholas Hammond in The Love Boat, Magnum PI and Once Upon A Time in Hollywood.
 James Brolin in Hotel.
-Leslie Uggams in Deadpool.
-Claude Akins in Alfred Hitchcock Presents, HERE and HERE.